CLIUtils/CLI11/README.md

 }
 ```

-#### Note on using unicode paths
+#### Note on using Unicode paths

 When creating a `filesystem::path` from a UTF-8 path on Windows, you need to
 convert it to a wide string first.
-CLI provides a platform-independent `to_path`
+CLI11 provides a platform-independent `to_path`
-function, which you can use even if the original UTF-8 string didn't come from
+function, which will convert a UTF-8 string to path, the right way:
-CLI:

 ```cpp
 std::string utf8_name = "Hello Halló Привет 你好 👩‍🚀❤️.txt";